minima-global/minidocs/docs/about/utility.md

 # Use Cases

-The utility of the Minima network and [currency will be a key driver influencing the growth of the network.
+The utility of the Minima network and currency will be a key driver influencing the growth of the network.

 Visit the [website](https://www.minima.global/) to learn about the specific use cases we are currently working on.

-The benefits for each broad use case are highlighted below as well as the [utility of the Minima currency](#utility-of-the-minima-coin).
+The benefits for each broad use case are highlighted below as well as the [utility of the Minima coin](#utility-of-the-minima-coin).

 ## Enterprise